 Jennifer G Bird, PhD

-An East Coaster by upbringing, undergrad, and graduate schools, Dr. Bird has taught in New Jersey, Texas, Tennessee, North Carolina, and Oregon and is currently a Visiting Assistant Professor of Religious Studies at Hollins University.
+An East Coaster by upbringing, undergrad, and graduate schools, Dr. Bird has taught in New Jersey, Texas, Tennessee, North Carolina, Oregon and Virginia.
 On the side, she carves out time for speaking and writing on marriage in the Bible.
 Her background within the United Methodist Church, education in a Presbyterian affiliated institution, time spent in several ministerial contexts, six years of graduate work in biblical studies, and more than 20 years of teaching in classrooms of all kinds all inform her approach to having quite honest, and sometimes difficult, conversations about what is actually to be found in the scriptures of the Christian Bible.

 No question, her favorite conversations include

 what the Bible does and does not say about them!

 BS Mathematics, Education Minor